 Statement True False 1.
-Many audit services have both an assurance and a consultative role 2.
-Auditors in governmental audit organizations may recommend operational improvements 3.
-When performing a consulting engagement in a governmental setting, auditors should keep their activities within boundaries that define the core elements of an audit function 4.
-When offering advice to management regarding a consulting engagement, internal auditors should remain objective 5.
-If an internal audit activity lacks knowledge and skills needed to perform a consulting engagement, one of possible decisions is to decline the engagement 6.
-During consulting engagements, internal auditors should address significant risks, only if they are not consistent with the engagement's objectives 7.
-Internal auditors should design the scope of a consulting engagement to ensure that professionalism will be maintained 8.
-In establishing the scope of a formal consulting engagement, internal auditors may expand or limit the scope to satisfy management's request 9.
-The communication of consulting engagement results is the same for every client 10.
-Reporting requirements for consulting engagements are generally determined by those requesting the services
+Many audit services have both an assurance and a consultative role.
+2. Auditors in governmental audit organizations may recommend operational improvements.
+3. When performing a consulting engagement in a governmental setting, auditors should keep their activities within boundaries that define the core elements of an audit function.
+4. When offering advice to management regarding a consulting engagement, internal auditors should remain objective.
+5. If an internal audit activity lacks knowledge and skills needed to perform a consulting engagement, one of possible decisions is to decline the engagement.
+6. During consulting engagements, internal auditors should address significant risks, only if they are not consistent with the engagement's objectives.
+7. Internal auditors should design the scope of a consulting engagement to ensure that professionalism will be maintained.
+8. In establishing the scope of a formal consulting engagement, internal auditors may expand or limit the scope to satisfy management's request.
+9. The communication of the results of consulting engagements is the same for every client.
+10. Reporting requirements for consulting engagements are generally determined by those requesting the services.

-Discuss the impact of self-assessment control on an enhancing quality of accounting and internal audit system.
-Decide whether statements listed in Table 5.13 are true or false according to the International Standards for the Professional Practice of Internal Auditing.
+Discuss the impact of control self-assessment on an enhancing quality of accounting and internal audit system.
+Decide whether statements listed in table 5.13 are true or false according to the International Standards for the Professional Practice of Internal Auditing.

-Statements on self-assessment control essence and organization
+Statements on control self-assessment essence and organization

-Statement True False The basic philosophy of self-assessment control is that control is the responsibility of management and internal auditors.
-Self-assessment control may be in the form of a facilitated team workshop using an objectives-based format.
-Once an organization has made the decision to employ self-assessment control, the involvement of the internal audit activity is minimal.
+Statement False The basic philosophy of control self-assessment is that control is the responsibility of management and internal auditors.
+Control self-assessment may be in the form of a facilitated team workshop using an objectives-based format.
+Once an organization has made the decision to employ control self- assessment, the involvement of the internal audit activity is minimal.

 Theme 6.
-Organization of Financial Statement Audit
+Organization of Auditing of Financial Statements

-An important step in planning process is the establishment of a methodology that will be followed to evaluate the results of completed audit.
+An important step in planning process is an establishment of a methodology that will be followed to evaluate the results of completed audit.
 This may involve assessing and rating individual audit findings and their significance related to the individual project, individual risks/risk categories, or an organization as a whole.